Quick answer

 Valuing complex assets

-Valuing RSUs typically depends on the underlying stock price, while stock options may require more complex calculations like the Black-Scholes model.
-When dividing stock options or dividing stocks in a Texas divorce, spouses must agree on the appropriate valuation method and consider both the vesting date and vesting period, as these determine when the asset becomes marital property and how it should be split.
+When spouses divide stock options in a Texas divorce, they must agree on a method.
+They also must consider the vesting date and vesting period.
+These details control when the award becomes marital property and how it should be split.

-If you need assistance or would like to discuss your options in detail, please contact us to schedule a consultation.
+If you want guidance or a detailed review of your equity compensation, please contact us to schedule a consultation.

 - Expected taxes (ordinary income and capital gains)